DUST: Decisions Under Stress Training - A Biofeedback Training in Virtual Reality for police officers

 Project Lead Category Project status

-Abele Michela Behavior Regulation Writing Dissertation
+Abele Michela Behavior Regulation Completed

 The work of a police officer can be seen as an evolutionary paradox: in places and situations where most people would fall prey to survival instincts of self-preservation, police officers ought to act calm, with proportionality and benevolence.
 This is why police officers need to train control over their responses to threat as much as possible.
 To enable this, we develop a virtual training environment with real-time biofeedback.
 We combine virtual reality and biofeedback to create a personalized, realistic training experience, while honing state-of-the-art technology and psychophysical theory.